CESNET/nemea-modules-ng/modules/clickhouse/README.md

 - `-vvv`             Be even more verbose.

 ### Module specific parameters
-- `-c, --config <int>`  Count of records that hash table can keep simultaneously.
-Default value is 2^20
+- `-c, --config <int>`  YAML config specifying connections params and data columns

 ## Usage
 The module expects the ClickHouse database to already contain the table with